NCAR/VAPOR/docs/sphinx/usage.rst

 Barbs
 _____

 Displays an array of arrows with the users domain, with custom dimensions that are defined by the user in the X, Y, and Z axes.
-The arrows represent a vector whos direction is determined by up to three user-defined variables.
+The arrows represent a vector whose direction is determined by up to three user-defined variables.
 Barbs can have a constant color applied to them, or they may be colored according to an additional user-defined variable.

 The Barb renderer may be offset by a height variable, if the barbs are referencing two-dimensional variables.